labex-labs/open-source-labs/rust/rust-book/lab-ch20-02-multithreaded/step6.md

 }
 ```

 We chose `usize` as the type of the `size` parameter because we know that a negative number of threads doesn't make any sense.
-We also know we'll use this `4` as the number of elements in a collection of threads, which is what the `usize` type is for, as discussed in "Integer Types" on page XX.
+We also know we'll use this `4` as the number of elements in a collection of threads, which is what the `usize` type is for, as discussed in "Integer Types".

 Let's check the code again: